library(tidyverse)1 Introduction

 11 16 28 10

-Of course, you can also view() the data or click on it in the list in the Files to open it in a table-like scrolable format, which can be useful many times.
-However, this is not recommended with huge tables, as the previews are rather memory demanding.
+Of course, you can also view() the data or click on it in the list in the Files pane to open it in a table-like scrollable format, which can be useful many times.
+However, this is not recommended for huge tables, as the previews are rather memory-intensive.

 1.4 Where to find help

-Motto: Majority of the problems in R can be solved if you know how to ask and where.
+Motto: The majority of the problems in R can be solved if you know how to ask and where.

-Knowing that I am lost in “Regular expressions” already helps to ask more specifically.
+Knowing that I am lost in “Regular expressions” already helps me to ask more specifically.

-• R studio help Try intergrated help in R studio, where you can find links to selected manuals, cheat sheets.
-It is the place where you can also find Keyboard shortcuts help to find out which combinations do what. e.g. shift+ctrl+m
+R Studio help - Try the integrated help in R Studio, where you can find links to selected manuals and cheatsheets.
+It is also the place where you can find keyboard shortcut help to find out which combinations do what. e.g.

-• Vignettes are supporting documents that are available for many packages.
+Vignettes are supporting documents that are available for many packages.
 They give examples and explain functions available in the package.
-You can discover vignettes by accessing the help page for a package, or via the browseVignettes() function, which will get you to the overall list.
-Or you can just try by typing specific names e.g. vignette(“dplyr”)
+You can discover vignettes by accessing the help page for a package, or via the

-• Stack Overflow.
-You probably already came across Stack Overflow if you were trying to Google something, as it suggests answers to coding related questions.
-It is a good environment to ask questions or try to find if somebody already asked the same things before.
+Stack Overflow - You probably already came across Stack Overflow when you were trying to Google something, as it suggests answers to coding-related questions.
+It is a good environment to ask questions or try to find out if somebody has already asked the same things before.
 Be specific about the coding style.
-E.g. How to separate variable using tidyverse?
+E.g. How to separate a variable using tidyverse?

-• GitHub is a great source - you can find there data, projects, packages, instructions.
-If you stay till the end of this course we will show you more.
+GitHub is a great source - you can find data, projects, packages, and instructions there.
+If you stay till the end of this course, we will show you more.

 Or just come and ask!